 - The thumbnail image must be clean, clear, and simple.
 Seeing the scene there should be no confusion about the content of the video.

-- Never entice the users with false promises, claims, or clickbait headlines.
+- Never entice users with false promises, claims, or clickbait headlines.

 3. Choose Video Types That Best Suit Your Niche

-Regardless of the niche, four types of video content are popular on social media.
+Regardless of the niche, there are at least a few types of video content that are popular on social media.
 Let’s take a brief look at each and also discuss how to make them engaging.

 These are short videos that explain the brand, product, or service you offer.
 Explainer videos also address the pain points of the target audience and how to solve them.